 The need for robust, privacy-preserving age verification methods in the online space is no more clearly highlighted than in the recent calls to protect young people from accessing adult content sites.

-As world leaders of identity verification technology, Yoti has developed anonymous age estimation technology that enables people to be age checked without an ID document, and age verification technology through the Yoti Digital ID.
+As world leaders of identity verification technology, Yoti has developed anonymous age estimation technology that enables people to be age checked without an ID document, and age verification technology through our Digital ID app.

 Age estimation technology – how it works

-Yoti’s age estimation technology allows anyone to be age checked by just looking into a camera on a device.
-Facial recognition technology creates a biometric template of the face, which it compares to thousands of previous photos it has studied through machine learning and gives an estimated age.
+Our facial age estimation technology allows anyone to be age checked by just looking into a camera on a device.
+Facial analysis technology creates a biometric template of the face, which it compares to thousands of previous photos it has studied through machine learning and gives an estimated age.

-Yoti Age Scan is an anonymous age estimation tool that has no way of linking a face with a name or an identity.
-No information is requested before the session and all photos are instantly deleted.
+We’ve built the solution to be anonymous.
+Users are not individually identifiable as there is no way to link an image to a person or an identity.
 We have developed our technology as ethically as possible and communicate openly about how we use biometric technology.
 We have also shared our approach to age estimation in roundtable sessions with civil bodies and have undertaken an Algorithm Impact Assessment with IEEE Expert Dr Alison Gardner, Keele University.

 The age threshold can be configured by a business in the same way that a “Challenge 30” rule may be operated in a supermarket.
-The technology has been proven to be much more accurate than humans, estimating 13-25 year olds within circa 2 years of accuracy.
-For more accuracy rates, head to our regularly-updated Yoti Age Scan whitepaper.
+The technology has been proven to be much more accurate than humans, estimating 13-19 year olds within circa 1.55 years of accuracy.
+For more accuracy rates, head to our regularly-updated white paper.

 Age verification with Yoti Digital ID

-Those who look under the age threshold will be asked to prove their age through a different method.
-For this, users can use the Yoti app, which enables citizens to create a verified Digital ID with a government-issued ID document and a biometric selfie video.
+Those who look under the age threshold will be asked to prove their age with the Yoti app, which enables citizens to create a verified Digital ID with a government-issued ID document and a biometric selfie video.
 The onboarding process takes up to five minutes and involves a series of checks that Yoti carries out with leading technology and expert security personnel to ensure the document is valid and belongs to the person uploading it.

 Once verified, users have a reusable digital ID that they can use to verify themselves with businesses and individuals.
 Thanks to a data minimisation approach, users can share just a verified age, such as “Over 18”, rather than their entire date of birth or ID document.
 This age token is shared with a site and is valid for up to two weeks.
 Both parties have an audit trail of exactly what data has been shared and the relying party will have access to anonymised metadata such as “18+ from driving license”.